companieshouse/data-reconciliation/README.md

 ## Summary

 * The data reconciliation app verifies consistency across different data sets used by Companies House including Oracle, MongoDB and Elasticsearch.
 * Groups of comparators are responsible for comparing data sets, aggregating results and then publishing a message to a Kafka topic.
+* Configuration of the comparators that run is achieved using environment variables [see below](#comparison-groups).

 ## System requirements